 Proof Gold Eagles are specially minted coins intended for collectors and have a shinier, mirror-like finish.
 These coins are sold direct to consumers by the US Mint and are also available from bullion dealers, coin dealers and secondary market sources.
 These coins are sought after by collectors and can carry numismatic premiums.
 They are minted in limited quantities, which can make certain years more valuable.

-Certain years had lower mintages than others, making Gold Eagle Key Date Coins more rare and desirable.
-For Gold Eagles, some of the lower mintage years include 1991, 1992, and 1999, especially in the 1/2 oz and 1/4 oz denominations.
+Certain years have lower mintages than others.
+Some key date Proof Gold Eagles include lower mintage year like 1991, 1992, and 1999, especially in the 1/2 oz and 1/4 oz denominations.

 The U.S. Mint has released special versions of the Gold Eagle for various anniversaries or events.
 For example, the 1995-W Proof Gold Eagle is incredibly sought after, especially when found as part of the 10th Anniversary 5-Coin Set.